Skip to content

 If this doesn't sound quite like what you want, you can customize how it works.
 To get started, click the AltTab icon in the menu bar, and select Preferences

-In the Controls tab, you'll find the ability to configure up to five different sets of keyboard shortcuts.
+In the Controls tab, you'll find the ability to configure up to three different sets of keyboard shortcuts, plus a gesture shortcut.
 You could, for example, change the initial shortcut to control + tab.
 Or you could make a keyboard shortcut that only switches between windows that are open in the current space.
 Or you could decide not to include hidden windows.

 Customizing AltTab controls